ProteinGym/proteingym-base/README.md

 We use [polars](https://github.com/pola-rs/polars) to load typed data frames.
 You can read [this reference](https://docs.pola.rs/user-guide/migration/pandas/) as to why Polars is chosen over Pandas.

 You can load a data frame from either a DVC data registry, Google cloud storage starting with `gs://` or a relative path locally, we will add the support of S3 in the later release.

-As shown in the following example, the mandatory fields needed to load a CSV data frame are `file_path`, `features` (feature names of the data frame required for a model to train or predict) and `targets` (predictions from a model):
+As shown in the following example, the mandatory fields of records dataset are `features`, `targets` and `sequence_feature`.
+We can either use `records_file_path` or `toml_file` to configure the path to load the records:

 ```python
 from pg2_dataset.backends.records import RecordsDataset